 Huntington's Disease is an inherited neurological disorder affecting an estimated 30,000 people in the United States.
 Huntington’s Disease progression is caused by destruction of neuron cells in the brain, which changes the ability to move, process emotions, cognitive function.
 It also leads to jerky movements and mental health problems.
 Research is still emerging, as is our understanding of how CBD may provide neurological protective benefits.
 Regardless, there are case study outcomes supporting CBD for Huntington’s disease, such as this 1986 trial that saw Huntington’s Disease symptom improvement in patients taking 600 mg/day over 6 weeks.
 Another chemical found in hemp called cannabigerol, or CBG, has also been found to protect neurons in mice with Huntington’s disease.

 How CBD May Help Manage ALS

-ALS is a progressive neurological condition that affects the brain and spinal cord, and results in losing physical abilities like walking, writing, speaking, swallowing, and eventually breathing.
+ALS is a progressive neurological condition that affects the brain and spinal cord, and results in losing physical abilities like walking, writing, speaking, swallowing, and breathing.
 Despite a shortened lifespan of 2-5 years from diagnosis, it’s estimated that 16,000 in the US are diagnosed with ALS each year.